danlbek/drosEU.local/README.md

 The *s1.sequence.processing.R* script requires the *config.R* configuration file.
 It reads raw FASTQ files, performs basic QC, and maps the quality reads to a reference genome using BWA.
 The final output will be both QC summary reports as well as sorted BAM files.

+The *s2.decontamination.R* script requires the *config.R* configuration file and the output files from *s1.sequence.processing.R*.
+It removes any potential *D. simulans* contamination.

+The *s3.snp.analysis.R* script requires the *config.R* configuration file and the output files from *s1.sequence.processing.R*.
+It generates the Pileup file combining all study samples and calls SNPs.
+It then filters SNPs based on several characteristics.
+Finally, the script annotates any identified SNPs.

+The *s4.additional.analyses.R* script requires the *config.R* configuration file and the output files from *s1.sequence.processing.R* and *s3.snp.analysis.R*.
+It performs several analyses including calculation of Watterson's Theta, Tajima's D, Tajima's pi, pairwise Fst, isolation by distance, and other values.

+The *s5.generate.reports.R* script requires the *config.R* configuration file and the output from the previous pipeline steps.
+It generates a summary of the pipeline results, including QC metrics, a description of the analyses performed with parameter values, and relevant figures and tables.

 ## Progress

 ### Mapping and QC